 Virginia offers the following three 529 plan options:

-- Virginia 529 Invest: This plan is offered directly from the state.
-Virginia's Invest529 state-administered 529 savings program features a mix of different mutual funds and separately-managed accounts in its age-based, static and FDIC-insured portfolio options.
-Invest529 is consistently ranked among the top 529 plans by independent sources due to its low fees, tax advantages and diverse investment options are reasons.
+- Invest529: This plan is offered directly from the state.
+Virginia's Invest529 state-administered 529 savings program features a mix of different mutual funds and separately managed accounts in its age-based, static, and FDIC-insured portfolio options.
+Invest529 is consistently ranked among the top 529 plans by independent sources due to its low fees, tax advantages, and diverse investment options.

 Are There Costs to Start Investing?

-Both options require a small application fee before an account can be opened.
-These plans have low minimums and you can contribute very small amounts each month.
+All plan options require a small application fee before an account can be opened.
+These plans have low minimums, and you can contribute very small amounts each month.